 The Coast City Stadium was packed with about 75,000 football fans, most of them rooting for the home team.
 There were a number of pockets of fans for Cincinnati spread throughout, but they were lost in the sea of blue-and-gold-garbed fans of the Sharks.

 Two women sat together on the aisle in section twelve about eighteen rows up.
 One was the dark-haired Diana Prince, dressed in a violet sweater and gray pants.
-The other was a strikingly beautiful black woman with long, flowing hair dressed a long, dark skirt and a white blouse.
+The other was a strikingly beautiful black woman with long, flowing hair dressed in a long, dark skirt and a white blouse.
 The black woman winced as the players clashed together once more.
 “So, this is considered a sport?”
 Nubia asked.
 “It seems rougher than I would have expected.”

 “You should see hockey, sister,” Diana replied.